woodjazz/nsg-library/Readme.txt

-For the SDK you will need Android 4.4.2 (API 19) Install ant (http://ant.apache.org/bindownload.cgi) Linux also needed: sudo apt-get install openjdk-7-jdk Set the environment variables ANDROID_SDK, ANDROID_NDK, ANT_HOME and JAVA_HOME IMPORTANT NOTE FOR WINDOWS' USERS: use UNIX syntax for paths when setting the environment variables.
+For the SDK you will need Android 4.4.2 (API 19) Install ant (http://ant.apache.org/bindownload.cgi) Linux also needed: sudo apt-get install openjdk-7-jdk Set the environment variables: ANDROID_SDK, ANDROID_NDK, ANT_HOME and JAVA_HOME IMPORTANT NOTE FOR WINDOWS' USERS: use UNIX syntax for paths when setting the environment variables.
 (Do not use \ use / instead)

 -------------------------